parasiticfrisk/iNaturalist_references/gh_pages/static/markdown/Arthropods/02_Entomology.md

    * ———.
 "How Mosquitoes Use Six Needles to Suck Your Blood | Deep Look."
 Video, YouTube, June 7, 2016. https://youtu.be/rD8SmacBUcU.
    * ———.
 "The Ladybug Love-In: A Valentine's Special | Deep Look."
 Video, YouTube, February 9, 2016. https://youtu.be/c-Z6xRexbIU.
    * ———.
 "Nature's Scuba Divers: How Beetles Breathe Underwater | Deep Look."
 Video, YouTube, November 10, 2015. https://youtu.be/T-RtG5Z-9jQ.
    * ———.
+"A Real Alien Invasion Is Coming to a Palm Tree Near You | Deep Look."
+Video, YouTube, June 20, 2017. https://youtu.be/S6a3Q5DzeBM.
+   * ———.
 "Sticky.
 Stretchy.
 Waterproof.
 The Amazing Underwater Tape of the Caddisfly | Deep Look."
 Video, YouTube, August 9, 2016. https://youtu.be/Z3BHrzDHoYo.
    * ———.
 "These Carnivorous Worms Catch Bugs by Mimicking the Night Sky | Deep Look."
 Video, YouTube, June 28, 2016. https://youtu.be/vLb0iuTVzW0.
    * ———.
 "These Fighting Fruit Flies Are Superheroes of Brain Science | Deep Look."
 Video, YouTube, March 28, 2017. https://youtu.be/yvd3X1N0jUU.